 THE HAZEN FOUNDATION WILL NO LONGER ACCEPT UNSOLICITED LETTERS OF INQUIRY.
 Instead, the Foundation will periodically issue Requests for Proposals (RFP) and Calls for Letters of Inquiry (LOI).

-Organizations that wish to receive a RFP should call the Foundation and leave a message on voicemail extension #7 or submit a request with organizational contact information at the contact us page of the website or send email to hazen (at) hazenfoundation.org (subject: RFP Request).
+Organizations that wish to receive a RFP should call the Foundation and leave a message on voicemail general mailbox or submit a request with organizational contact information at the contact us page of the website or send email to hazen (at) hazenfoundation.org (subject: RFP Request).

 Organizations are invited to apply for funding through the RFP process at the discretion of the Foundation.
 All inquiries will be reviewed by staff, although not all inquiries will receive a response.
-The Foundation will endeavor to determine whether each inquiring organization meets the criteria for each program area.
-Please see the Programs page for further information on the Foundation’s funding guidelines.
-Foundation staff will not be available to provide an assessment of an organization’s eligibility over the phone.
+The Foundation will endeavor to determine whether each inquiring organization meets the criteria for funding, Foundation staff will not be available to provide an assessment of an organization’s eligibility over the phone.

 REQUESTS FOR PROPOSALS

-For the Spring and Fall grant cycles, the Foundation will issue a Request for Proposals (RFP) in each of its two funding areas: Youth Development and Public Education.
+For the Spring and Fall grant cycles, the Foundation will issue a Request for Proposals (RFP).
 These RFP’s will be distributed in late January (for Spring cylce) and late June (for Fall cycle) to eligible organizations.
 Only organizations receiving the RFP directly from the Foundation will be considered for funding.

 The Public Education and Youth Organizing programs will continue to have a national scope; funding will be available for existing organizing groups identified by the Foundation.
 The RFP for the Spring grant cycles will be circulated to eligible organizations in the West and Mid-West in the beginning of the year; a similar RFP will be circulated to groups in East and Southeast for the Fall grant cycles, later in the year.